 The sprawling complex consists of three separate courts: the outer court, the inner court, and the central court.
 If you don’t have time to explore every inch of this 218,000 m2 complex, head straight to the main court, where you’ll find beautiful temples and ornate edifices.
 With that said, it’s worth exploring the inner court too (time permitting).
 Here you’ll find the royal residences, government offices, and various court halls.

 The easiest way to access the Royal Palace is on a guided tour.
 However, if you prefer to explore the temple at your leisure, best to take a taxi there.
 The palace is open from 8:30 am to 3:30 pm, and the entrance fee is 500 Baht.
 Before heading out to this spectacular Thai monument, though, make sure to dress modestly.
 And remember to cover your knees and shoulders.
+Here are some more tips on what to pack for Thailand.

 Address: Grand Palace, Na Phra Lan Road, Grand Palace Bangkok 10200, Thailand.